‘Dragon Ball Super’ Episode 103-104 Spoilers: Goku And Hit Team Up, Gohan Targets Universe 10

 Considering that Universe 10 would be targeted by U2 and U7, the inexperienced universe might very well follow the ill-fated Universe 9 to the grave.
 After all, Universe 2 has the potential to be one of the strongest universes in the Tournament of Power, and Gohan of Universe 7 is downright scary when he fights seriously.

 Dragon Ball Super Episode 104 teased something that has triggered numerous discussions among avid fans of the anime.
 The episode, titled “A Faster-Than-Light Battle Begins!
-Goku and Hit’s Joint Front!!” confirm that at some point in the Tournament of Power, the two strongest warriors would team up against Universe 11.
+Goku and Hit’s Joint Front!!” confirms that at some point in the Tournament of Power, the two strongest warriors would team up against Universe 11.

 “Goku and Hit form the mightiest tag-team?!
 Contestants continue to be eliminated in the Tournament of Power!
 In the middle of all this, Goku helps out Hit, who’s at a disadvantage against Universe 11…?!”